SeabassTheFish03/AlgosNotes/Homework Solutions/Homework 2.md

 Rather than checking every single combination of items in the array, we can start by picking the most expensive (and most valuable) item, and seeing how costly we can make the other item before breaking out of the budget.
 The budget check is key, as that is what is keeping us from just exploring every combination.
 Once the budget is broken, we already know that every item with a greater cost than the current `lo` will also break the budget, so we don't even have to bother searching them.
 So, on average, this won't take as long as searching every combo.
 However, when doing [[Big-O Notation|Big-O]] analysis, we care about the worst case, and that would be if the best combination is found right in the middle of the array.
 In that situation, we do have to end up searching every combination.
 For that reason, the runtime of this algorithm is considered $O(n^2)$.
 ## Problem 2
 This problem requires a slight paradigm shift to make the [[Binary Search]] work.
 It's not initially apparent how this problem relates to binary search trees.
 The key here is reconceptualizing how you think about the nodes of the tree.
-Rather than a data structure handed to you to search through, this is instead a *decision tree*.
+This isn't a data structure handed to you to search through.
 It's purely hypothetical, but you can search through it the same way as you would a concrete one.
-In the implementation, we can do this by making a transforming function, `groups`, which takes the number of groups
+In the implementation, we can do this by making a transforming function, `groups`, which takes a number of proposed bricks and tells you how many groups you could form.
+From there, you can apply the same logic as if you were searching through a BST.
+Because we are searching through a hypothetical BST with a size equal to `T` (total number of bricks), and on each iteration we have to run `groups`, which is an $O(C)$ operation, the total runtime for this algorithm is $O(\log T*C)$.
 # Other Stuff
 #### Links
 [[Homework Solutions|Unit Home]]
 [[CS385 - Algorithms|Course Home]]

-Knapsack Problem
+Knapsack Problem:
 #### Tags
 #homeworks